 "Table 19.
-Downtown Los Alamos Development Framework Implementation Matrix" on page 119 outlines the general types of projects envisioned by the Development Framework outlined in "Part 2.
-Vision & Goals" on page 42 and the type of funding mechanism that could be utilized to implement them.
+Downtown Los Alamos Development Framework Implementation Matrix" on page 113 outlines the general types of projects envisioned by the Development Framework outlined in "Part 2.
+Vision & Goals" on page 36 and the type of funding mechanisms that could be utilized to implement them.
 The priority column indicates implementation priorities to guide the phasing of improvements.
-Projects indicated as short-term should begin with completion of the plan as they are seen as catalytic investment that will spur further redevelopment within Downtown.
-Intermediate should be targeted to begin within seven years of adoption of the Plan and long term are those that are anticipated to take more time around 15 years of adoption of the Plan.
-On-going efforts are those that are anticipated to be phased in as infrastructure renovations and infill development take place.
+Projects indicated as short-term should begin with completion of this Plan as they are seen as catalytic investment that will spur further redevelopment within Downtown.
+Intermediate should be targeted to begin within seven years of adoption of this Plan and long-term are those that are anticipated to take around 15 years from adoption of this Plan.
+Ongoing efforts are those that are anticipated to be phased in as infrastructure renovations and infill development take place.